googleapis/google-cloud-dotnet/docs/root/page-streaming.md

 results across all pages.
 As you iterate over the pages, API requests are made transparently, propagating the page token from one response to the next request.

-`IResourceEnumerable<TResponse, TResource>` provides one additional method, [WithFixedSize()](obj/api/Google.Api.Gax.IResponseEnumerable-2.yml#Google_Api_Gax_IResponseEnumerable_2_WithFixedSize_System_Int32_) to cater for web applications which require precise page sizes.
+`IResponseEnumerable<TResponse, TResource>` provides one additional method, [WithFixedSize()](obj/api/Google.Api.Gax.IResponseEnumerable-2.yml#Google_Api_Gax_IResponseEnumerable_2_WithFixedSize_System_Int32_) to cater for web applications which require precise page sizes.